-As described in "CERTAIN AUTHORITY FINANCIAL INFORMATION - Transit System Ridership and Passenger Fare Revenues," the Approved Fiscal Year 2017 Budget projects (i) total rail ridership levels of 201.5 million for Fiscal Year 2017, a decline of 8.4 million (4.0%) compared to the budgeted Fiscal Year 2016 level; (ii) total bus ridership levels of 135.6 million for Fiscal Year 2017, a decline of 4.5 million (3.2%) compared to the budgeted Fiscal Year 2016 level; and (iii) total MetroAccess ridership levels of 2.44 million, an increase of 4.5% compared to the budgeted Fiscal Year 2016 level.
+As described in "CERTAIN AUTHORITY FINANCIAL INFORMATION - Transit System Ridership and Passenger Fare Revenues," for Fiscal Year 2018, (i) total rail ridership is projected at approximately 178.5 million trips, a decline of approximately 25.0 million (-12.3%) compared to the current projection for Fiscal Year 2017; (ii) total bus ridership is projected at approximately 117.0 million, a decline of approximately 18.6 million (-13.7%) compared to the current projection for Fiscal Year 2017; and (iii) MetroAccess ridership is expected to decrease by 20,000 trips, a reduction of 0.8% compared to the current projection for Fiscal Year 2017.

-While the population of the greater Washington, DC metropolitan area continues to grow (a 14.6% increase from 2006-2015), total ridership for the Transit System has not grown at a similar rate (a 10.5% increase over the same period).
-In recent years, total ridership has been falling and projected total ridership for Fiscal Year 2017 (339.5 million) is at its lowest level since Fiscal Year 2006 (329.4 million).
-As a result of reduced ridership, revenue from passenger fares in the Approved Fiscal Year 2017 Budget is projected to be \$791.9 million, a decline of \$18.1 million (2.2%) compared to the projected level in the Approved Fiscal Year 2016 Budget.
+While the population of the greater Washington, DC metropolitan area continues to grow (a 13% increase from 2007-2016), total ridership for the Transit System has declined (a 8% decrease over the same period).
+In recent years, total ridership has been falling and total ridership for Fiscal Year 2018 (297.9 million trips) is projected to be at its lowest level in over twenty years.
+As a result of reduced ridership, revenue from passenger fares in the Approved Fiscal Year 2018 Budget is projected to be approximately \$716.1 million, a decline of approximately \$79.2 million (-10.0%) compared to the current projection for Fiscal Year 2017.